ranocha/Julia_User_Group_Mainz/README.md

 ## List of talks

 - 2025-02-06, Marco Artiano, [HOHQMesh.jl](https://github.com/trixi-framework/HOHQMesh.jl) tutorial
+  - Please note that we have to meet in a different room: **Gernot Gräf Raum, fifth floor in Staudingerweg 7**
 - 2025-01-23, Arpit Babbar and Marco Artiano, An introduction to [Trixi.jl](https://github.com/trixi-framework/Trixi.jl)
   - Please note that we have to meet in a different room: **04-220 in Staudingerweg 9**
   - [Introduction to Trixi.jl](https://ranocha.de/Julia_User_Group_Mainz/2025_01_23_Introduction_To_Trixi_Part1.html)